TRIGGER WARNING This article or section, or pages it links to, contains information about suicide which may be triggering.

 He is Al-Ghafoor (the One who forgives and covers sins regardless of how large the sins are) and Al-Ghaffar (the One who continues to forgive regardless of how many times you sin).
 The root of Al-Ghafoor and Al-Ghaffar is the verb ghaffara (غفر) which does not mean “to forgive”; rather, it means to shield, protect and cover, like a helmet, which in Arabic is called a “mighfaar”.
 So call upon Him, don’t despair of His Mercy or Forgiveness whilst suffering, and make du’a for those who committed the act or with suicidal tendencies and attempts.

 For those of you feeling suicidal, remember this gem, and remember that we are here for you.

 Allahumma ahyinee maa kaanat-il-hayaatu khayran lee wa tawaffanee maa kaanat-il-wafaatu khayran lee

 O Allah keep me alive as long as life is good for me and take me away when death is better for me

-We should keep an open mind in educating ourselves with mental health illnesses, such as suicide.
+We should keep an open mind in educating ourselves with mental illnesses, such as suicide.
 Every suicide is a heartbreak, affecting families and communities with long-lasting effects on the people left behind.
 Have you ever stopped to wonder how this individual has reached this point?
 Why would death feel like the best and only option?
 How could this be changed?

 Inspirited Minds is a grassroots charity which aims to reduce stigma, raise awareness and provide advice, support and encouragement to those, in particular, Muslims, affected by mental health problems from a faith and culturally sensitive perspective.
 Inspirited Minds often run online campaigns, deliver workshops up and down the UK, volunteer their services for crises’, and discuss topical issues in their blog and weekly newsletter.